gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 $$ℙ(h_1 = ill)=0.1$$

-The probability that the pig is ill in the subsequent months $k=2,...,N$ given the treatment decision in and state of health in the previous month.
+The probability that the pig is ill in the subsequent months $k=2,...,N$ given the treatment decision and state of health in the previous month.

 $$ℙ(h_k = ill ∣ d_{k-1} = pass, h_{k-1} = healthy)=0.2$$